elemusma/ioc-siteworx/plugins/breeze/readme.txt

 **Support:** We love to provide support!
 Post your questions on the WordPress.org support forums, or if you are a Cloudways Customer you may ask questions on the <a href="https://community.cloudways.com/">Cloudways Community Forum</a>.

-**Special Thanks:** We would like to give special mention to WP Speed Of Light for being an inspiration for Breeze.

 == Installation ==